h2oai/datatable/docs/api/dt/fillna.rst

     :src: src/core/expr/fexpr_fillna.cc pyfn_fillna
     :tests: tests/dt/test-fillna.py
     :cvar: doc_dt_fillna
-    :signature: fillna(cols, reverse)
+    :signature: fillna(cols, reverse=False)

     .. x-version-added:: 1.1.0

-    For each column from `cols` fill the null values down or up with the previous/next non-null value.

-    In the presence of :func:`by()`, the last non-null value is propagated down or up within each group.
+    For each column from `cols` fill the missing values with the previous or subsequent non-missing values.
+In the presence of :func:`by()` the filling is performed group-wise.

     Parameters
     ----------
     cols: FExpr
-        Input data for filling the nulls values down or up.
+        Input columns.

     reverse: bool
-        If `False`, the nulls are filled down; if `True`, the nulls are filled up.
+        If ``False``, the missing values are filled by using the closest previous non-missing values as a replacement. if ``True``, the closest subsequent non-missing values are used.

     return: FExpr
-        f-expression that converts input columns into the columns filled with the previous/next non-null values.
+        f-expression that converts input columns into the columns filled with the previous/subsequent non-missing values.

-    except: TypeError
-        The exception is raised if `reverse` is not a boolean.

     Examples
     --------